Modulation Spaces and Representations for Rieffel's Quantization: Introduction

-Section 2 contains the basic constructions.
-Very roughly, the modulation strategy starts by defining linear injective maps (called {\it modulation maps}) from the smooth algebra $\AAi$ to the twisted crossed product $\A\rtimes_\Th^\kappa\Xi$, indexed by "windows" belonging to Schwartz space $\S(\Xi)$.
+Sections 1 and 2 contain the basic constructions.
+Very roughly, the modulation strategy starts by defining linear injective maps (called modulation maps) from the smooth algebra $\AA^\infty$ to the twisted crossed product $\A\!\rtimes_\Theta^\kappa\!\Xi$\,, indexed by "windows" belonging to Schwartz space $\S(\Xi)$\,.
 We insist that, for self-adjoint idempotent windows, these maps should be morphisms of $^*$-algebras, at the price of deviating to a certain extent from the previous definitions, given for the usual Weyl calculus.
-Actually, all these morphisms are shadows of a single isomorphism sending the $^*$-algebra $\S(\Xi;\AAi)$ (with the Rieffel-type structure for the doubled classical data) to $\S(\Xi;\Ai)$ seen as a $^*$-subalgebra of $\A\rtimes_\Th^\kappa\Xi$.
-In addition, they extend to embeddings of $\AA$ in the twisted crossed product $\A\rtimes_\Th^\kappa\,\Xi$.
-We use these modulation maps to induce norms on $\AA^\infty$ from norms defined on $\S(\Xi;\Ai)$.
-As a reward for our care to preserve algebraic structure, one gets in this way Banach algebra norms from Banach algebra norms, $C^*$-norms from $C^*$-norms, etc. In particular, Rieffel's algebra $\AA$ is presented as the modulation space induced from $\A\rtimes_\Th^\kappa\Xi$.
+Actually, all these morphisms are all obtained by suitably "localizing" a single isomorphism \cite{BM} sending the $^*$-algebra $\S(\Xi;\AA^\infty)$ (with the Rieffel-type structure for the doubled classical data) to $\S(\Xi;\A^\infty)$ seen as a $^*$-subalgebra of $\A\rtimes_\Theta^\kappa\Xi$\,.
+In addition, they extend to embeddings of $\AA$ in the twisted crossed product $\A\rtimes_\Theta^\kappa\Xi$\,.
+We use these modulation maps to induce norms on $\AA^\infty$ from norms defined on $\S(\Xi;\A^\infty)$\,.
+As a reward for our care to preserve algebraic structure, one gets in this way Banach algebra norms from Banach algebra norms, $C^*$-norms from $C^*$-norms, etc. In particular, Rieffel's algebra $\AA$ is presented as the modulation space induced from $\A\rtimes_\Theta^\kappa\Xi$\,.
 We also address the problem of independence of the resulting Banach spaces under the choice of the window.